Jobs to Be Done (JTBD) in Growth Strategy: Positioning Based on Real User Motivation

 Jobs do not just drive messaging.
 They drive product development.
 I often work with clients to:

-• Prioritise features based on job alignment, not internal preference
+- Prioritise features based on job alignment, not internal preference

-• Reorder onboarding to match job urgency
+- Reorder onboarding to match job urgency

-• Remove features that distract from the core job
+- Remove features that distract from the core job

-In one case, a productivity app had too many feature tutorials at sign-up.
+A productivity app had too many feature tutorials at sign up.
 JTBD interviews showed users were trying to "clear their inbox before the day gets out of hand."
-We stripped the flow back to one quick win, "inbox zero", and moved deeper features to later stages.
-Engagement rose by over 25 percent.

 Jobs Are Always Contextual

 The same person may have different jobs in different contexts.
-This is why persona-based marketing often fails.
+This is why persona based marketing often fails.

 For example:

-• A founder looking for accounting software in April wants to file taxes fast.
+- A founder looking for accounting software in April wants to file taxes fast

-• The same founder in August wants cashflow forecasting.
+- The same founder in August wants cashflow forecasting

 The product is the same.
 The job is different.
 This affects which features you highlight, what copy you use, and what urgency you create.